tvanpeer/hello_world/README.md

 # hello_world

-Hello fellow dawgs.
+Hello fellow dogs.
-Remember, when you encounter a human: no sit, no growl, no biting ankles
+Remember, when you encounter a human: no jumping up, no growl, no biting ankles